 Protector part’s jobs are to prevent us from feeling vulnerable or re-experiencing a traumatic experience we may have felt in our childhood or from experiencing any painful feeling that can be overwhelming for the nervous system.

 Protector parts of self can sometimes be attached to behaviours like binging, purging food, cutting, and addictive behaviours like shopping, substances, alcohol, or sex.

 This part of the self that is attached to the behaviour is stuck in the past where the trauma or painful feeling was initially born.

-One thing that you can do that can be helpful and borrowed from Dr. Schwartz and Dr. Jay Earley is asking the following questions,
+One thing that you can do that can be helpful and borrowed from Dr. Schwartz and Dr. Jay Earley is to ask the following questions,

 ” When were you born protective part? ” What are you trying to protect me from feeling or re-experiencing?

-Whatever the answer you get will be the key to unlock the mystery of why you may have felt trapped in a behaviour that you believed would never end!
+Whatever the answer you get will be the key to unlocking the mystery of why you may have felt trapped in a behaviour that you believed would never end!

 If one is shopping addictively and going into debt despite several attempts to stop and just cannot stop you could ask, Okay Shopping part of self, When were you born in my life?